Chapter One: The Eagle

 Breathing fast, I turn to the girl and realize I saw her at the Caliph’s party.
 The belly dancer in red.

-I use my dagger to cut the ropes from her wrists.
+I use another dagger to cut the ropes from her wrists.
 Before I turn to leave, she tightly grabs my hand.
 Her voice is hoarse as she pleads.

 The girl clings to my sleeve and struggles to keep her eyes from rolling back in her skull.
 I suspect she might have been drugged before she was taken here.